A musical film

 The story’s comic relief lives in the cast of characters in which Theo is surrounded.
 They include a flamboyantly gay roommate, Cain, a crazy boss, Lenny, and a quirky assistant Rasco.
 A straight man’s musical in concept, Private Sky’s sex appeal resides in its hot female cast.
 Lead by the character of Red, who haunts Theo’s fantasies after she breaks his heart, and two hot Swedes that unexpectedly sleep with Cain, this story makes no qualms about being R‐rated.

 The development road for a musical is long and includes usually a few readings, a few backer’s auditions, and a workshop, before a potential stage production.
-Private Sky is currently conceived as a feature film, however, but could be adapted into a stage production while the film is being developed.
+Private Sky is currently conceived as an animated feature film, however, but could be adapted into a stage production while the film is being developed.
 The story’s marketability resides among other things in its true relevance to the national debate over health care and medical insurance, and the metro‐sexual straight/gay friendship between Theo and Cain and its HIV related outcome.
 As a film, it’s an auteur sell in the independent film market, or a two star model in a mini‐major production/distribution deal.

 Financially, musicals’ ancillary income make up the initial investment many times over.
 A business plan is available upon request.